Introduction to geospatial technology: A beginner's guide

 The first step involves collecting data.
 This can be done through various means, including satellite imagery, aerial photography (such as using drones), GPS devices, and ground surveys.
 Each method provides different types of data, and the combination of these sources enhances the accuracy and richness of geospatial information.

 Once the data is collected, it undergoes processing to clean and organize it.
-This can also involve imagery being stitched together into outputs such as orthophotos for better understanding of the site or location.
+This can also involve imagery being stitched together into outputs such as orthomosaics for better understanding of the site or location.
 Geospatial software like Birdi then analyzes the spatial relationships within the data.
 This can involve overlaying different layers of information to identify patterns, relationships, and trends.

 Informed decisions and reporting are made based on the analyzed and visualized geospatial data.
 Whether it's planning a new road, responding to a natural disaster, or optimizing business operations, geospatial technology provides the foundation for strategic decision-making.
+Because the information is tied to real-world locations, stakeholders across operations, engineering, compliance, and leadership can reference the same spatial context when planning next steps.

 —